Flying when pregnant

 International travel tips

-• Travel well before your baby is due and take out travel insurance
+- Travel well before your baby is due and purchase travel insurance

-• While on board, drink plenty of water, go for walks when you can and elevate your legs.
-See more on inflight wellbeing
+- While on board, drink plenty of water, go for walks when you can and elevate your legs.

 Economy Skycouch™